GoneSledding/AdventOfCode/README.md

 # AdventOfCode

-Using this puzzles as a mechanism to learn Rust.
+Using these puzzles as a mechanism to learn Rust.